|Shows at the Purple Fiddle

-Visit Jason Ring on the web!
+Visit Junkyard Jones on the web!

 “The quick-fingered Jason Ring is known as a man who can jam hard on anything with strings.
 Known around (Virginia) as a one-man, country-bluegrass-blues band, Jason Ring improvises fiery, intricate loops on the guitar, banjo, mandolin, dobro, and bass.
 Ring grew up in Galax, Virginia, a town that echoes with tunes from the world famous Galax Fiddler’s Convention, and at age 5 he started picking his own brew of bluegrass, Piedmont blues, and jazz with a little help from his folks.
 The traditional sounds of the Blue Ridge mixed with the eclectic flavors of jazz, ragtime, and gypsy swing that penetrate Ring’s songbook are the perfect accompaniment to a barstool, a bourbon, and a bowl of complimentary peanuts.” — C-Ville Weekly’s ARTS Pick